liady/ChatGPT-pdf/README.md

-# ChatGPT export to PNG/PDF
+# ChatGPT export to PNG / PDF / HTML
-> A Chrome extension for downloading your ChatGPT history to PNG or PDF
+> A Chrome extension for downloading your ChatGPT history to PNG, PDF or creating a sharable link
 <br/>

 ![gpt4](https://user-images.githubusercontent.com/7003853/205509643-2283f0fe-3643-4b74-98f6-a0f2489d75ef.gif)

 ## Why did I build it
 When you want to share some of your chats, it's very difficult to snapshot the entire chat.
-This will add the functionality of exporting it to an image or a PDF file.
+This will add the functionality of exporting it to an image, a PDF file, or create a sharable link.

 ## How to install it